syncfusion-content/angular-docs/angular/Barcode/Getting-Started.md

 ---
-title: Getting Started for Angular Barcode
+title: Getting Started with Angular Barcode Component | Syncfusion
-description: Barcode
+description: Checkout and learn about Getting started with Angular Barcode component of Syncfusion Essential JS 2 and more details.
-platform: Angular
+platform: angular
 control: Barcode
 documentation: ug
 keywords: ejBarcode
 ---

-# Getting Started
+# Getting Started with Angular Barcode Component

 This section explains briefly about how to integrate a **Barcode** control in your application with **Angular**.